Sandaruwan01/Sandaruwan01/README.md

 - 👋 Hi, I’m @Sandaruwan01

-- 👀 I’m interested in new technology
+👀 I’m passionate about exploring new technologies

-- 🌱 I’m currently learning about the softwares
+🌱 Currently diving deeper into software development

-- 💞️ I’m looking to collaborate on everyone
+🤝 Open to collaborating on exciting and meaningful projects

-- 📫 How to reach me
+📫 Reach me via email or connect on LinkedIn

 <!---
 Sandaruwan01/Sandaruwan01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.